11 Symptoms Used to Diagnose Lupus

 "It’s not just a low blood count.
 The condition is actively destroying the cells," explains Dr. Gilkeson, adding that certain lab tests can tell the types apart.

-A discoid rash is "fairly classic" in lupus, says Dr. Gilkeson.
+A discoid rash is a "fairly classic" lupus symptom, says Dr. Gilkeson.
 The disc-shaped patches appear red and raised, and typically develop on the face, scalp, and neck.
 They often leave scars.

 ANAs are proteins made by the body that can attach to DNA and other substances inside cells.
 But just because they are present in the body doesn’t necessarily mean they will attack these substances.
 These antibodies are found in at least 5% of the general population, so there are "many more people walking around with ANAs who are perfectly healthy or have some illness that has nothing to do with lupus," adds Dr. Belmont.